robweber/ha-betabrite-sign/README.md

   # a simple example that just shows the state of an entity
   show_state:
     type: home_assistant
-    # the text to be sent to the display
+    # the text to be sent to the display - just show the state of this entity
-    template: "This entity is: {{ states('sensor.name' }}"  # show the state of this entity
+    template: "This entity is: {{ states('sensor.name' }}"
     # this is the text shown when the program first loads, before the entity is polled
     startup: "No data yet"
     # how often, to update as a cron expression, if missing defaults to every 5 min